SihanCai/BobSquad/ReadMe.md

 There are groups throughout St. Louis that are working to combat much of this systemic discrimination.
 Along with showing all of the unfortunate history of St. Louis we think it would be great to include links to groups where people can attempt to make a positive impact and attempt to stope the reoccuring patterns.

 There are also other sources of information that are adjacent to what is included in our website but go more into depth on a specific topic.
 It would be great to give links to other sources with helpful information.

-## AWS/YouTube Login Info:

-The AWS account and the YouTube account both have the same login information:

-Email - BobsBusTour@gmail.com
-Password - "Pruitt-Igoe1956"

 ## Contacts: